 People age 65+ with low income may be able to simplify coverage and get more benefits in one plan.

 Medicaid (called Medical Assistance in Minnesota) is a federal and state program that provides health plans to people with low income.
 To get coverage, you have to meet income limits and sometimes asset limits too.
-If you’re age 65 or older and meet the eligibility requirements, here are your options in Minnesota:
+If you’re age 65 or older and meet the eligibility requirements, here are your options in Minnesota.

 Minnesota Senior Care Plus (MSC+)

-You can work with a Care Coordinator for support throughout the stages of your health care journey.
+If you live in the community (not in a skilled nursing facility), you can work with a Care Coordinator for support throughout the stages of your health care journey.
 Care Coordinators are registered nurses or licensed social workers who explain how your plan works.
 They partner with you to set health goals, make a care plan, and give you support and tools.
 And they help you navigate Medicare and Medicaid services if you qualify for them.

 Minnesota Senior Health Options (MSHO)